 One of my hardest seasons came on a Sunday night many years ago.
 I was speaking when one of our Shepherds hurriedly started up the church aisle, obviously bringing some kind of urgent message.
 The closer he came to the front of the sanctuary, the more his face showed great agony.
 About six rows from the front, he could hold his words no longer.
 In a spray of grief from a deep well of sorrow, he told the church that one of our family's 11-year-old boy had been hit by a car as he rode his bicycle to church.
 The little boy died before we could get to the hospital.
 The loss was gut-wrenching, hard to accept, and devastating to all of us ... especially this boy's parents.

 Words cannot describe the pain parents have in such seasons.
 And while many of us could offer these parents comfort because of our own recent grief, those whose words and presence blessed this grief-stricken family most were those who had been there — folks who had survived the deep wounds of losing a child and had somehow found a way to go on with their lives.

-Remember how Paul wrote it, "[T]he God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves receive from God."
-The truth of this is as undeniable in real life as it sounds in Scripture.
+Remember how Paul described this principle: Our God is "the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves receive from God" The truth of this is as undeniable in real life as it sounds in Scripture.

 Those who have "been there," and that God has carried through the dark night of the soul, bring something to us when we find ourselves in our own "time to mourn."
 Because God's strength has carried them, their wounds validate ...